-“Even though I’ll be the only student senator for Fairhaven, that doesn’t mean that it’s Ebon’s world … I’ll still have to be community oriented ...
-This will be a learning experience,” Oluchi said.
+“Even though I’ll be the only student senator for Fairhaven, that doesn’t mean that it’s Ebon’s world … I’ll still have to be community oriented ... [the experience of being a solo student senator] will be a learning experience,” Oluchi said.

 Oluchi explained that the position as a Fairhaven senator means doing things differently, similarly to how ze is doing this job solo.

 “I definitely believe in resilience and community resilience.
 That is what I care about for all Fairhaven students.
 That’s a big part of Fairhaven is doing things differently,” Oluchi said.
 “I’m a student leader who tries, I’m approachable, I’m accessible, I don’t know it all but I’m always willing to get it right.”

 Oluchi’s campaign was not on social media, compared to the other candidates.
 Ze said that zeir campaign would have a minimalist approach, and fit in with Fairhaven being a place where people could do things their own way and in a way that’s right for them.
 Oluchi’s campaign was done through a community newsletter with the help of Anna Blick, the academic services manager.

 The second student that is alone in their position is Taylor Provence, a first-year at Western and a transfer student from southern California.
 The first generation college student is majoring in special education with a math endorsement and has secured the seat as Woodring’s College of Education student senator.

 “Truthfully I just did it on a whim.
 I was sure I wasn’t even going to get it and then Mario called me and was like ‘Hey, so you're the only one,’” Provence said.

 Similar to Oluchi, Provence is ready to take on the position solo.